 The students make up the majority of the show’s chorus, directed Lynchburg music faculty member Jeremy Craft ’12 MEd, ’16 MA.
 This summer, Craft became chorus master for Opera on the James, reestablishing a partnership with the opera house.

-“We’re so happy to have them and deeply grateful for Jeremy reconnecting with the Opera and strengthening the company’s ties with Lynchburg College,” Cecelia Schieve, the Opera’s general director, said, adding that she “absolutely hopes [the Opera] will continue … to have access to the talent of the students and continue to see what we can provide” to the College.
+“We’re so happy to have them and deeply grateful for Jeremy reconnecting with the Opera and strengthening the company’s ties with University of Lynchburg,” Cecelia Schieve, the Opera’s general director, said, adding that she “absolutely hopes [the Opera] will continue … to have access to the talent of the students and continue to see what we can provide” to the College.

 Craft said he is excited about the opportunities that the partnership can give to voice students.
 “Our students will now have the ability to perform in these productions whenever a chorus is needed,” he said.